seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 1012 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 1013 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 1006+6=1012
+//// 1007+6=1013

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 209 (2025, Monday, August 4th at 08:12 pm PST)
+//// File version: 210 (2025, Tuesday, August 5th at 08:44 pm PST)
-//// Line count (including blank lines and compiler line): 1,071
+//// Line count (including blank lines and compiler line): 1,072

 //// ----------------------------------------------------- \\\\